 The system is user-friendly and all technical aspects related to using it are maintained by the DSS.
 The DSS can also help patients in finding technical solutions to allow each individual to receive TTFields while maintaining his/her normal daily routines.

-In addition, patient will receive standard of care PD-1 inhibitor or docetaxel according to best medical practice of the trial center.
+In addition, patient will receive standard of care immune checkpoint inhibitor or docetaxel according to best medical practice of the trial center.

 Standard of Care Group